 Tell your care provider if you've had a temperature of 100.4 F (38 C) or greater in the previous two weeks.

 Your care provider might ask you to change into a gown.
 You'll then be positioned so that the needle can be inserted easily into the joint.

 The area around the injection site is cleaned.
 The care provider might also spray a medicine that numbs an area where the needle will be inserted.
 In some cases, the care provider uses an ultrasound or a type of X-ray called fluoroscopy to see the needle's progress inside the body — so as to place it in the right spot.

 You'll likely feel some pressure when the needle is inserted.
 Let your care provider know if you have a lot of discomfort.

 The medicine is then released into the injection site.
 Typically, cortisone shots include a corticosteroid medicine to relieve pain, swelling and irritation over time plus an anesthetic medicine to provide pain relief right away.

 After the cortisone shot

 Some people have redness and a feeling of warmth of the chest and face after a cortisone shot.
 If you have diabetes, a cortisone shot might temporarily increase your blood sugar levels.

-- Protect the injection area for a day or two.
+- Protect the area for a day or two.
 For instance, if you received a cortisone shot in your shoulder, avoid heavy lifting.
 If you received a cortisone shot in your knee, stay off your feet when you can.